 More of his work can be seen on his website, Behance, Instagram, Facebook and Tumblr.
 Original work and prints can be purchased on his website and on Etsy,

 Love these colorful patterns of assembled figures and faces created by Chilean artist Santiago Salvador Ascui.
 The figures are arranged in sequences with the focus on hues instead of the narrative.
 The artist holds a Fine Arts degree and has exhibited widely in Chile and Europe.

-You can view and purchase their work on their website.
-They can also be followed on Facebook and Instagram.
+You can view more of his work on his website, Facebook and Instagram.

 Images: Courtesy of Santiago Salvador Ascui.